 The research on VO2 max and lifespan is extensive, consistent, and striking.
 Here’s what the data shows:

 A landmark study published in JAMA Network Open (2018) followed over 122,000 patients over a decade.
-The results were unambiguous: individuals with low cardiorespiratory fitness had a dramatically higher risk of death from all causes — comparable to or exceeding risks associated with smoking, hypertension, and diabetes.
-Critically, there was no upper limit identified — every incremental improvement in VO2 max continued to reduce mortality risk.
+The study found that individuals with low cardiorespiratory fitness had a dramatically higher risk of death from all causes — comparable to or exceeding risks associated with smoking, hypertension, and diabetes.
+Critically, there was no upper limit identified — the researchers observed an association between higher cardiorespiratory fitness and lower mortality risk across the study population.

 Your heart is a muscle, and VO2 max is one of the most direct measures of how well your cardiovascular system functions under stress.
 Low VO2 max is associated with higher rates of coronary artery disease, heart failure, and stroke.
-In fact, research consistently shows that each 1 MET (metabolic equivalent) improvement in VO2 max corresponds to roughly a 13–15% reduction in cardiovascular mortality.
+In fact, research has found that higher cardiorespiratory fitness is associated with a lower risk of cardiovascular mortality.

 It correlates with cognitive health and dementia risk

 The brain requires a constant, efficient supply of oxygenated blood.
-Studies from the Norwegian University of Science and Technology and others have found that higher VO2 max is associated with larger hippocampal volume, better executive function, and significantly lower rates of cognitive decline and dementia.
-The mechanism is clear: better cardiovascular fitness means better cerebral blood flow throughout your lifetime.
+Studies from the Norwegian University of Science and Technology and other research has found that higher VO2 max is associated with measures of cognitive health, including executive function, and may be associated with a lower risk of cognitive decline.
+Researchers believe this relationship may be related, in part, to healthy blood flow supporting normal brain function.

 What’s a “Good” VO2 Max?
 Understanding the Numbers